jisotalo/ads-client/README.md

 - Other possible reason is that operating system TCP window is full because of large number of requests.
 - Solution:
   - Use structs or arrays to send data in larger packets
-  - Try raw/multi commands to decrease data usage
+  - Try raw commands or sum commands to decrease data usage

 ### Having problems to connect from OSX or Raspberry Pi to target PLC

+- The local machine has no AMS router
-- You need to connect to the PLC AMS router instead
+- You need to connect to the PLC's AMS router instead
 - See [this issue comment](https://github.com/jisotalo/ads-client/issues/51#issuecomment-758016428)

 ### A data type is not found even when it should be